raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 the connection with a TCP RST (or equivalent for other protocols).

 The Keepalive TLV is not used as an Additional TLV.

+The Keepalive TLV is only used as a Response TLV in response messages replying to a Keepalive request message from the client.
+A Keepalive TLV MUST NOT be added as to other responses an Extra TLV.
+If the server wishes to update a client's Session Timeout values other than in response to a Keepalive request message from the client, then it does so by sending an unacknowledged Keepalive request message of its own, as described above.

 It is not required that the Keepalive TLV be used in every DSO Session.
 While many DNS Stateful operations